mananjp/Finance_tracker/README.md

 ## Limitations & Notes

 - Currently uses **EasyOCR** for OCR recognition; works offline and fast.
-- Surya OCR and others are omitted due to complexity and reliability issues in this app.
 - OCR quality depends on receipt image clarity and format.

 ---

 ## License

-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use under the Apache License.

 ---